kamathpavank/Machine-Learning-Projects/README.md

   1.Boston House Price:
    - Predicts the price of houses in boston
-   - It is based on Linear Regression Algorithm
+   - It is based on Simple Linear Regression Algorithm

   2.Slary Prediction model
    - Predicts the salary of an employee based on experience